theswordsgame/FantasyBootloader/README.md

 - Support for Pico-8 and TIC-80 with more to come

 ## Installation (Executable)
-1. Go to releases and download the FantasyBootloader executable for your OS
+1. Go to releases and download the FantasyBootloader zip file that matches your OS
-2. Open the file and put the FantasyBootloader folder in a safe place
+2. Open the zip file and put the FantasyBootloader-x.x folder in a safe place
-3. For windows just run the exe.
-For Linux run the program via the terminal by navigating to the FantasyBootloader folder and typing ./FantastyBootloader
+3. For windows just run the exe inside the folder.
+For Linux run the program via the terminal by navigating to the FantasyBootloader-x.x folder and typing ./FantastyBootloader

 ## Installation (Script)
-1. Go to releases and download the FantasyBootloader executable for your OS
+1. Go to releases and download the FantasyBootloader zip file that matches your OS
-2. Open the file and put the FantasyBootloader folder in a safe place
+2. Open the zip file and put the FantasyBootloader-x.x folder in a safe place
-3. Run the python script in the terminal by navigating to the FantasyBootloader folder and running the script via python
+3. Run the python script in the terminal by navigating to the FantasyBootloader-x.x folder and running the script via python